 MLX Apple Silicon only Optimized for Metal 30-50% faster on Mac

-vLLM NVIDIA GPUs High throughput serving 2-3x for batched
+vLLM NVIDIA GPUs High throughput serving 2-3x for batched requests

 From community benchmarks on M1 Max (via r/LocalLLaMA):